-- 2. Audits and Supervision - 1) The primary role of the Board of Directors of the Company is to review and deliberate matters of management supervision, such as basic management policies and governance.
+2. Audits and Supervision

+1) The primary role of the Board of Directors of the Company is to review and deliberate matters of management supervision, such as basic management policies and governance.
 By electing Independent Outside Directors for at least one-third of positions on the Board of Directors, the Company strengthens supervisory functions and enhances the effectiveness of supervision.
-In fiscal 2023 (the 95th fiscal year), the Board of Directors met 16 times, and it deliberated on matters such as governance and other matters of management supervision, Progress of Materiality Topic KPIs, publication of the Integrated Report, verification of the appropriateness of holding strategic-holding shares, repurchase and cancellation of own shares, progress and review of succession plans, etc. - The Board of Directors also met at factories to discuss predetermined topics with on-site employees and conduct site visits.
-The attendance of each Director is provided in "Attendance of Individual Directors" at the end of this report. - 2) The Audit & Supervisory Committee consists of four (4) members, including three (3) Outside Directors, and the Company has appointed a Full-time Audit & Supervisory Committee Member to promptly gather information within the Company and work closely with Outside Directors to share information.
+In fiscal 2024 (the 96th fiscal year), the Board of Directors met 17 times, and it deliberated on matters such as governance and other management oversight matters, as well as a review of the long-term vision and materiality KPI, formulation of a new three-year Medium-term Business Plan, the appropriateness of holding of strategic shares, and the introduction of the Employee Stock Ownership Plan (J-ESOP).

+In addition, the Company held a meeting of the Board of Directors at the R&D Center, held technology presentations, and visited the site.

+The attendance of each Director is provided in "Attendance of Individual Directors" at the end of this report.

+2) The Audit & Supervisory Committee consists of four (4) members, including three (3) Outside Directors, and the Company has appointed a Full-time Audit & Supervisory Committee Member to promptly gather information within the Company and work closely with Outside Directors to share information.
 In addition, the Company has also established the Audit Department as a department reporting directly to the Audit & Supervisory Committee.
-As such, the Company has established a system that enables it to conduct systematic and effective audits using internal control systems, through clearly establishing systems for orders and instructions from the Audit & Supervisory Committee to the Audit Department, and reporting systems. - Audit & Supervisory Committee Members attend meetings of the Board of Directors and other important meetings such as the Management Committee, and strictly monitor the execution of duties by Directors by inspecting important approval documents and other methods. - The attendance of each Audit & Supervisory Committee Member at the Audit & Supervisory Committee meetings is provided in "Attendance of Individual Directors" at the end of this report. - In addition, the Audit & Supervisory Committee takes steps to ensure close cooperation with the Accounting Auditors, including receiving explanations of audit plans, information about the status of audits, and reports on audit results from the Accounting Auditors, and holding joint meetings to exchange opinions between the Audit & Supervisory Committee, the Accounting Auditors, and the Audit Department every six (6) months. - 3) The Accounting Auditors of the Company are Ernst & Young ShinNihon LLC, and the names of the certified public accountants who performed these services in fiscal 2023 (the 95th fiscal year) and the composition of assistants related to audit services are as follows.
+As such, the Company has established a system that enables it to conduct systematic and effective audits using internal control systems, through clearly establishing systems for orders and instructions from the Audit & Supervisory Committee to the Audit Department, and reporting systems.

+Audit & Supervisory Committee Members attend meetings of the Board of Directors and other important meetings such as the Management Committee, and strictly monitor the execution of duties by Directors by inspecting important approval documents and other methods.

+The attendance of each Audit & Supervisory Committee Member at the Audit & Supervisory Committee meetings is provided in "Attendance of Individual Directors" at the end of this report.

+In addition, the Audit & Supervisory Committee takes steps to ensure close cooperation with the Accounting Auditors, including receiving explanations of audit plans, information about the status of audits, and reports on audit results from the Accounting Auditors, and holding joint meetings to exchange opinions between the Audit & Supervisory Committee, the Accounting Auditors, and the Audit Department every six (6) months.

+3) The Accounting Auditors of the Company are Ernst & Young ShinNihon LLC, and the names of the certified public accountants who performed these services in fiscal 2024 (the 96th fiscal year) and the composition of assistants related to audit services are as follows.
 The Company and Ernst & Young ShinNihon LLC have entered into an audit agreement pursuant to the provisions of the Companies Act and the Financial Instruments and Exchange Act.